Andrés Cárdenes: Career

 In his other activities, Cárdenes has toured with The Chamber Music Society of Lincoln Center, is a member of the Carnegie Mellon Piano Trio, and was appointed violinist of the Diaz Trio, which holds a summer residence at the Brevard Music Center.
-He has recorded on multiple labels including Naxos, RCA, and Sony.
+He has recorded on multiple labels including Naxos, RCA, Ocean Records, Delos Recordings, Artek, Melodiya and Sony.
 Cárdenes has also contributed personally edited scores to the Internet publisher Ovation Press.